Hebras de Ixtepeji, Oaxaca

 8?

 For those with a reasonably strong level of fitness and a love of singletrack, the route’s shape – for all its wiggles – is as simple as it is satisfying.
-After exiting town via the Libramento Norte, think big ascent, primarily on dirt and forest roads.
-Then, a short (but highly recommendeded) hiking interlude to Cruz de la Pena ,offering some far-reaching views across the Mitla and the Etla Valleys.
-Once you’ve made it to Corral de Piedra, riders can feast upon a wiggly inner loop of singletrack trails that offer a mix of mossy, rooty, and sometimes techy terrain and optional jumps, before plummeting back to town via a gratifyingly singletrack-laden descent into the Etla Valley.
-Finally, wind down with a relaxing ride back into Oaxaca along the disused railway tracks that once ran between Oaxaca and Puebla.
-It’s peppered with a variety of refreshments, including the delightfully sweet coco de crema and tangy tepache.
+After exiting town via the Libramento Norte, expect a big ascent, primarily on dirt and forest roads.
+Then, a short but highly recommended hiking interlude to Cruz de la Pena, offering some far-reaching views across the Mitla and the Etla Valleys.
+Later, once you’ve made it to Corral de Piedra, riders can feast upon an inner, wiggly loop of singletrack trails that offer a mix of mossy, rooty, and sometimes techy terrain and optional jumps.
+The return to the valley floor comes by way of a gratifyingly singletrack-laden descent, that’s on just the right side of techy for a lightly laden bikepacking rig.
+Finally, wind down with a mellow ride back into Oaxaca along the disused railway tracks that once ran between the city and Puebla.
+It’s peppered with a variety of refreshments, including the delightfully sweet coco de crema and tangy tepache, and is a popular place to cycle at weekends.

-Weatherwise, Ixtepeji is cool throughout the year (brings extra layers for camping at elevation), offering an especially welcome sanctuary in the dry season, and the area drains quickly in the rainy season.
-Often lost in a swirl of cloud cover, this moisture serves to make the landscape all the more lush and green.
-Aside from a dense forest of pines, expect to see madronas, old-growth oak, bromeliads, and orchids in this protected zone.
+Weatherwise, Ixtepeji is cool throughout the year – brings extra layers for camping at elevation – offering an especially welcome sanctuary in the dry season.
+The area also drains well in the rainy season, a time of year that the mountain tops are often lost in a swirl of cloud cover, Aside from a dense forest of pines, expect to see madronas, old-growth oak, bromeliads, and orchids in this protected, community-run zone.

-There are a number of quiet spots dotted around the route for formal and dispersed camping, a couple of which are marked on the map, including the Centro ecoturístico La Cumbre Ixtepeji.
+There are a number of quiet spots dotted around the route for formal and dispersed camping, a couple of which are marked on the map, run by both the San Pablo community and Centro ecoturístico La Cumbre Ixtepeji.
 Please remember that this is a community-owned forest so tread carefully and don’t make a fire.

-If you want to extend the loop that’s included in the route, download this file too, which includes bonus singletrack – or check out all the nearby trails on Trailforks.
-See the Trail Notes tab for my ideas.
-Either way, the Sierra Norte promises glorious riding in every direction and is a highlight of any time spent in Oaxaca.
+For those who want to extend the loop that’s included in the route, download this file too, which includes bonus singletrack – or check out all the nearby trails on Trailforks.
+See the Trail Notes tab for other ideas.
+Either way, the Sierra de Juarez promises glorious riding in every direction and is a highlight of any time spent in Oaxaca.

 What’s in a name?
 Aside from its flowy singletrack, this area – and nearby Teotitlán del Valle, especially – is known throughout Mexico for its stunning textiles, hence the route’s name, Hebras de Ixtepeji.
 Often, three generations of a Zapotec family live under one roof, honing their craft on wooden looms, using natural dyes derived from plants, minerals, and insects.
 These are collected from the surrounding hillsides; for instance, the reddish hue seen in some carpets is achieved by grinding down and boiling up cochineal bugs, which feed on nopales, or prickly pears.
 With thanks to Emma Bucke for the use of her beautiful pine needle watercolour in the route badge.